Xesa/godot-resource-auto-loader/README.md

 3. Make a different scene for each enemy variant — Even if you only have to tweak a couple of numbers!
 4. Or use resources and make a script for loading them.

-#### What if you could autoload resources dynamically for each type of component without extra coding?
+### What if you could autoload resources dynamically for each type of component without extra coding?
 That's what this plugin is for!
-With this plugin you can set a single variable for all the resources in the parent node, and each component can include a variable that holds the type of Resource they are expecting.
+With this plugin you can set a single variable (an array) for all the resources in the parent node, and each component can include a variable that holds the type of Resource they are expecting.
+Then the plugin will automatically load each resource to their corresponding component.

-The plugin covers the following situations:
+### These are some of the features:

 🛡 **Type safe**, so a node won't load the wrong resource type.